TronFortyTwo/OnTheRoad/README.md

 # Building

-## Using OnTheRoad
+### Using OnTheRoad

 Inside an OnTheRoad container is enought to launch the package.sh script to build the .click package.
 You need make, cmake and click-dev installed in your container.

-## Using Clickable
+### Using Clickable

-You can also use clickable using the standard procedure to build the .click package.
-You need some package such as make, cmake and click-dev installed in your container.
+You can also use clickable launching it with the 'build' option to build the .click package.
+You need some package such as make, cmake and click-dev installed in the clickable container.

 # License